 4. Don’t Forget The Importance Of Sales And Marketing: A strong sales and marketing strategy is priceless, so it is critical to make sure upfront that the sales and marketing strategy is strong.

 7. Make Sure That You Are Following A Passion: Even with the extra layer of protection that comes from buying into a trusted brand, opening a franchise takes a lot of hard work, time and commitment.
-So it makes sense to choose a field that there is some connection with and passion for in order to make the inevitable sacrifices that come with starting a business worthwhile.
+So it makes sense to choose a field that there is some connection with and passion for to make the inevitable sacrifices that come with starting a business worthwhile.